deepray/TENSUM/readme/README.md

 1. `grid_part` in the directory grid_gen.
 This is used to read the mesh file and create paritioned mesh components, which are required by the main solver.
 2. `tensum` in the directory src.
 This executes the main finite volume solver.

-To generate the above executables at once, use the `make` command from the TENSUM home folder.
-Alternatively, you can go to the individual sub-directories and use `make`.
-To clear the executables and object files, use `make clean`.

 The unstructured meshes are generated using [Gmsh](http://gmsh.info/), which is an open-source finite element grid generator with a built-in CAD engine, and equipped with several important post-processing tools.
 You need to install Gmsh and ensure that you are able to access gmsh from the terminal window.
 In other word